jil1213/snowdragon-Alps/README.md

 # snowdragon-Alps

 This repository can be used to run and compare different models for the classification and segmentation of Snow Micro Pen (SMP) profiles.
-It is a modification of snowdragon with modified grain types and different training data.
+It is a modification of the origin repo snowdragon with modified grain types and different training data.
+The code is updated and adapted to train with a new dataset.

 The SMP is a fast, high-resolution, portable snow hardness measurement device.
 The automatic classification and segmentation models can be used for the fast analysis of vast numbers of SMP profiles.
 For more information about the background of snow layer segmentation and grain type classification please refer to the related publicatoins.
 Throughout the project the SMP dataset collected during the MOSAiC expedition was used.
 The plots and results of the different models can be reproduced with this repository.